Peeking through the curtain to see what’s out there.

 The guy from the nightclub tossed a handful of blue pills down his throat along with a shot of whiskey.
 Within three minutes, he was on the floor, tear-smeared and passed out, and I was stuck without a ride back to the city.
 So like a good brat, I left the apartment and asked around for the nearest police station.
 I walked to it with the intention of getting the cops to drive me to New York.
 But since I was a kidnap victim, a minor or both, it turned out they could neither give me a ride nor release me.
 (The Jail Incident)

-The silver fox police chief of the Lyndhurst station let fifteen-year-old me sit in his office while we told each other our hopes and fears.
+The silver fox police chief of the Lyndhurst station let fifteen-year-old me sit in his office while we told each other about our hopes and fears.
 We became such buds that when I pointed to the locked glass case on his wall containing a gun collection, he unlocked it and let me handle an unloaded .38 Special.
 (My Five Encounters With Guns)

 On danger and adventure